dsc-courses/dsc10-2023-wi/syllabus.md

 It is your responsibility to ensure that your work is submitted correctly to Gradescope as a `.ipynb` file.
-Watch 20:05 and onwards of [this video](https://youtu.be/Hq8VaNirDRQ?t=1206) to see the two ways of downloading Jupyter notebooks as a `.ipynb` file.
+Watch 20:05 and onwards of [this video](https://youtu.be/Hq8VaNirDRQ?t=1206) to see two ways of downloading Jupyter notebooks as a `.ipynb` file.

 When submitting your work, there are two potential errors to watch out for: